shenyangHuang/dblp2tg/README.md

 # 1. DBLP Parser
-A simple python script for parsing DBLP dataset
+A simple python script for parsing DBLP dataset into temporal graphs

 ## 1.1.
 Table of content